 The Rye once again achieved the prestigious Green Flag award in 2019.
 The award recognises excellence in park management.

 Revive the Wye

-Formed in 2008 by The Chiltern Society (external website), The High Wycombe Society (external website) and the Wycombe Wildlife Group (external website) as a Wycombe Strategic Partnership project, the Revive the Wye project aims to protect and improve the natural environment of the River Wye and to make it a special place that people can enjoy and in which wildlife can flourish.
-The project builds on earlier work by the Chilterns Chalk Streams Project, Wycombe District Council and the Environment Agency.
+Formed in 2008 by The Chiltern Society (external link), The High Wycombe Society (external link) and the Wycombe Wildlife Group as a Wycombe Strategic Partnership project, the Revive the Wye project aims to protect and improve the natural environment of the River Wye and to make it a special place that people can enjoy and in which wildlife can flourish.
+The project builds on earlier work by the Chilterns Chalk Streams Project, the Environment Agency and ourselves.